Purpose

 - Other: Nylabones™

-Rabbits – most animals housed at CCM are male rabbits that are on surgical studies.
+Most rabbits housed in CCM animal facility are typically male rabbits and are used for surgical studies.

-- Environmental Enrichment: Elevated shelves, toys (balls, bells, etc.)
+- Environmental Enrichment: Elevated shelves, Cardboard boxes, toys (balls, bells, etc.)

 - Dietary Items: Food items (e.g., alfalfa cubes/timothy hay/lettuce)

-- Human Interaction: At least once a week, each rabbit becomes part of the human socialization program.
-The socialization consists of petting, brushing, to get the animals acquainted with human handling.
+- Human Interaction: At least once a week, each rabbit becomes part of human socialization program.
+The socialization consists of petting, brushing, and/or placing in an exercise pen to get the animals acquainted with human handling.
 Brushing reduces potential for hairballs.

 Hamsters

-- Social Contact: Group housed as much as possible; pair – or group-housed hamsters of same gender, except for pregnant females and incompatible animals.
+- Social Contact: Group housed as much as possible; pair- or group-house hamsters of same gender, except for pregnant females & incompatible animals.

 - Nesting Material: Nestlet, tissue papers